 Habitat

 Broadleaved and mixed

 woodland

 Species-rich neutral grassland

 Calcareous grassland

 Rivers and streams

 Moorland/ Fell

-(ii) Ribble Valley has 17 Sites of Special Scientific Interest (SSSI).
+(ii) Information from a Natural England report, complied 1st October 2010 showed that Ribble Valley has 17 Sites of Special Scientific Interest (SSSI).
 The condition of each of these is set out in table 11.